I’m going to give you a 60-day action plan to make your first $1,000.

 The longer you hold attention, the more people trust you and the more value you can deliver.
 This is why I write such long newsletters.
 People don’t need another reason to take my courses or try Kortex.

 Newsletters aren’t a part of the “Micro Creator” workflow.
 Add them in when you have everything else down.
-You can learn how in 2 Hour Writer.
+We break all of this down in the One-Person Business Launchpad.

 For long posts, you are doing a similar thing: